clay099/stock-tracker/README.md

     - Stock Symbol - primary key
     - Stock Name
+    - country
+    - currency
+    - exchange
+    - ipo
+    - marketCapitalization
+    - name
+    - phone
+    - shareOutstanding
+    - weburl
+    - logo
+    - finnhubIndustry
+    - yearlyHigh
+    - yearlyHighDate
+    - yearlyLow
+    - yearlyLowDate
+    - beta
+    - buy
+    - hold
+    - period
+    - sell
+    - strongBuy
+    - strongSell
+    - lastUpdated
+    - targetHigh
+    - targetLow
+    - targetMean
+    - targetMedian
+    - price

-3. USER_STOCK_TABLE
+3. USER_STOCK TABLE

-    - stock symbol - foreign key
+    - stock symbol - foreign key - primary key
-    - user_id - foreign key
+    - user_id - foreign key - primary key
+    - start_date
-    - start date
+    - start_stock_price
-    - stock price start date
-    - current date (first day this will be the same as start date, otherwise it will update to be the date the notification is issued)
+    - current_date (first day this will be the same as start date, otherwise it will update to be the date the notification is issued)
-    - stock price current date (first day this will be the same as start date)
+    - curr_stock_price (first day this will be the same as start date)
-    - Number of stocks to track - sensitive to be secured
+    - stock_num - sensitive to be secured

+4. NEWS TABLE
+    - id - primary key
+    - category
+    - datetime
+    - headline
+    - image
+    - related
+    - source
+    - summary
+    - url

 **Outline**
 The user will be able to select stocks along with an amount to create a personalized portfolio.